8/9/2024

 speaker

-Thank you Christophe.
+Thank you, Christoph.
 A few words on our expectations for the coming year.
-We expect to continue to make progress on the Leo ramp up with a full deployment on the ground network expected by Q2 2025.
-We also expect to see continued connectivity growth mainly driven by the ramp up of OneWeb Leo service revenues.
-BDO revenues are expected down by single digits in line with the broader market and in terms of profitability adjusted EBITDA in financial year 24-25 which will embark the OneWeb cost base at a full operational run rate will be partially offset by further cost savings measures.
+We expect to continue to make progress on the LEO ramp-up with a full deployment on the ground network expected by Q2 2025.
+We also expect to see continued connectivity growth, mainly driven by the ramp-up of OneWeb LEO service revenues.
+BDO revenues are expected down by single digits in line with the broader market.
+And in terms of profitability, adjusted EBITDA in financial year 24-25, which will embark the one web cost base at a full operational run rate, will be partially offset by further cost savings measures.
 Our industry is in the middle of a profound transformation.
-The rapid adoption of Leo technology represents a significant opportunity both in terms of commercial and government markets but also challenges in form of powerful entrance in the space.
-In this contact and as communicating during our trading update in January we're adopting a progressive approach to the procurement of the next generation of OneWeb.
-Through the new technology we're going to be able to make future investments will ensure continuity of our business with our customers and will adapt the ramp up of Leo capacity to the opportunities of partnerships as well as technology maturity both with the potential of partnering with institutional and commercial players and taking into account financing available.
-Our priority will be to ensure that we remain comfortable within the leverage range that are compatible with our debt of the UTELSAT group.
-In 2025 which will be a year transition will complete the integration of UTELSAT and OneWeb.
+The rapid adoption of LIU technology represents a significant opportunity, both in terms of commercial and government markets, but also challenges inform a powerful entrance in the space.
+In this context and as communicating during our trading update in January, we're adopting a progressive approach to the procurement of the next generation of OneWeb.
+Future investments will ensure continuity of our business with our customers and will adapt the ramp up of Leo capacity to the opportunities of partnerships as well as technology maturity. both with the potential of partnering with institutional and commercial players and taking into account financing available.
+Our priority will be to ensure that we remain comfortable within the leverage range that are compatible with our debt covenants of the UTILSAT group.
+In 2025, which will be a year of transition, we'll complete the integration of UTILSAT and OneWeb.
 We'll complete the OneWeb ground infrastructure and prepare the future shape of the next-gen constellation.
-In this contact we expect a combined financial year 25 revenue of the four operating verticals to be around the same levels in 24 at the constant currency parameter.
-The adjusted EBITDA is expected slightly below the level of financial year 24 reflecting the embarkation on OneWeb cost at a full operational run rate and on the other hand full year cost saving implemented since the merger and the growing proportion of service revenues from the Leo contribution.
-Gross capex for 24-25 is expected to be between 7 and 800 million euros.
-Capital expenditure for the following year will depend on the outcome, on the options, on the consideration and partnerships for the next generation of the Leo constellation.
-In all events our priority will be to remain within the guidelines to ensure that we remain comfortable within leverage range compatible with debt commonance.
+In this context, we expect a combined FY25 revenue of the four operating verticals to be around the same level as in 24 at the constant currency and parameter.
+The adjusted EBITDA is expected slightly below the level of FY24, reflecting the embarkation on one web cost at a full operational run rate And on the other hand, full year cost saving implemented since the merger and the growing proportion of service revenues from the LEO contribution.
+Gross capex for 2024-2025 is expected to be between 7 and 800 million euros.
+Capital expenditure for the following year will depend on the outcome and the options under consideration and partnerships for the next generation of the LEO constellation.
+In all events, our priority will be to remain within the guidelines to ensure that remain comfortable within leverage range compatible with debt covenants.
 We continue to target leverage of three times in the medium term.
-Before opening the floor to questions I just want to sum up this short presentation of our 23-24 results.
+Before opening the floor to questions, I just want to sum up this short presentation of our 23-24 results.
 We've delivered our 23-24 results fully in line with objectives.
 Financing has been secured with successful bond insurance going on to 29.
-We're seeing a very strong commercial traction in connectivity driven by the Leo offering but also underpinning a backlog that stands now almost at 4 billion with the majority coming from connectivity.
-Financial year 24-25 will be a year transition as we complete the merger integration and with a fully prepared Geo Leo integrated offer as well as moving forward with our new next generation of Leo constellations.
-Finally we remain very confident in our ability to grow connectivity revenues while maintaining our market share in Geo based on both independent market forecast as the experience coming from the massive appetite for this type of multi-orbit capacity.
-With that thank you for your attention and Christophe and I are open to take your questions.
-I think you need to hit the pound task to ask questions.
+We're seeing a very strong commercial traction in connectivity driven by our new offering, but also underpinning a backlog that stands now almost at 4 billion, with a majority coming from connectivity.
+Financial year 24-25 will be a year transition as we complete the merger integration and with a fully prepared Geo-Leo integrated offer, as well as moving forward with our next generation of Leo constellations.
+Finally, we remain very confident in our ability to grow connectivity revenues while maintaining our market share in GEO based on both independent market forecasts as well as the experience coming from the massive appetite for this type of multi-orbit capacity.
+With that, thank you for your attention and Christophe and I are open to take your questions.
+I think you need to hit the pound test to ask questions.

 speaker